AndrewL14/Student-tracker-API/README.md

 </div>

 ## If you're part of a hiring team looking over this project.
-Since this project is used solely to showcase my knowledge and skills.
-I will be providing an HTTP endpoint link to my fully deployed API Running on AWS EBS.
-I will say in an actual production code, this endpoint would be stored in an env file away from public eyes. `Studenttracker-env.eba-xwqympus.us-west-2.elasticbeanstalk.com `.

-## How to use.
-Simply go to Postman or any other API tester and replace `localhost` with the AWS endpoint. (view sample request below) [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/94e5460c770f01bda6ce#?env%5BDEV%5D=W3sia2V5IjoiYmFzZV91cmwiLCJ2YWx1ZSI6Imh0dHA6Ly9sb2NhbGhvc3Q6NDUwMCIsImVuYWJsZWQiOnRydWV9LHsia2V5IjoiaW5zaWRlcl9iYXNlX3VybCIsInZhbHVlIjoiaHR0cDovL2xvY2FsaG9zdDo5MDAwIiwiZW5hYmxlZCI6dHJ1ZX0seyJrZXkiOiJwdF9iYXNlX3VybCIsInZhbHVlIjoiaHR0cDovL2xvY2FsaG9zdDo1MDAwIiwiZW5hYmxlZCI6dHJ1ZX1d)
+I've taken the liberty of creating a short 5-minute loom video quickly going over all main points in my project and showcasing how it works using the Demo UI. you can view it [here](https://www.loom.com/share/7de74c5d28154b4183acc75816a6b2ff?sid=24a317bb-af7a-41fb-b20a-4ae3b0a45b24).
+If you wish to test the program out your self here is a neat tool that can send and receive HTTP request and responses.
+[![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/94e5460c770f01bda6ce#?env%5BDEV%5D=W3sia2V5IjoiYmFzZV91cmwiLCJ2YWx1ZSI6Imh0dHA6Ly9sb2NhbGhvc3Q6NDUwMCIsImVuYWJsZWQiOnRydWV9LHsia2V5IjoiaW5zaWRlcl9iYXNlX3VybCIsInZhbHVlIjoiaHR0cDovL2xvY2FsaG9zdDo5MDAwIiwiZW5hYmxlZCI6dHJ1ZX0seyJrZXkiOiJwdF9iYXNlX3VybCIsInZhbHVlIjoiaHR0cDovL2xvY2FsaG9zdDo1MDAwIiwiZW5hYmxlZCI6dHJ1ZX1d)

 ## Description

+This project was made for High school and Middle School teachers to keep track of student grades and do repetitive task automatically.
-This project is 1/2 of a student tracker Web Application, responsible for tracking, and maintaining Student grades for teachers.
-This part is the backend Service, Using Spring boot, spring security, Auth02, JWT, RSA, H2, AWS RDS, And PostgreSQL.
+Using Spring boot, spring security, Auth02, JWT, RSA, H2, AWS RDS, And PostgreSQL.
+I've also created a DEMO UI to showcase my backend project you can view the UI [here](https://github.com/AndrewL14/Student-tracker-UI).

 ## Installation